 Financial Obligation to the University

 Being a Temple student means incurring a financial obligation to the university.
-An important part of taking responsibility for your education is to be aware of tuition and fee charges, payment and financial aid procedures, and all relevant deadlines, and to make sure that forms are submitted and bills paid on time.
-Even if someone else is paying the bills, you are responsible for remaining in good financial standing with the university.
-Failure to satisfy financial obligations, when due, can result in cancellation of your current registration, denial of the right to register for future sessions, delay in graduation, and withholding of official transcripts and diplomas after graduation.
-Unpaid balances are subject to referral to outside collection agencies or law firms.
+An important part of taking responsibility for your education is to be aware of tuition and fee charges, payment and financial aid procedures, and all relevant deadlines, and to make sure that forms are submitted and balances paid on time.
+Even if someone else is paying your balance, you are responsible for remaining in good financial standing with the university.
+Failure to satisfy financial obligations, when due, can result in denial of the right to register for future sessions, delay in graduation, and withholding of official transcripts and diplomas after graduation.
+Unpaid balances are subject to referral to outside collection agencies.

 Prior to registering for the first time each semester, students are required to accept Temple University's Financial Responsibility Agreement, which outlines the financial terms and conditions associated with course registration.

-Your registration for courses is not final until all applicable tuition and fees are paid through the Office of the Bursar.
+Your registration for courses is not final until all applicable tuition and fees are paid through the Bursar's Office.
 For information on registration, its financial aspects, and the impact of registration changes on your financial obligation to the university, please see Registration.

 For current tuition rates and fees, see Tuition and Fees and the Bursar's Office.
-For information and instructions concerning the electronic bill, online tuition payments and answers to frequently asked billing questions, please visit the Bursar's Office.
+For information and instructions concerning your student account, online tuition payments and answers to frequently asked questions, please visit the Bursar's Office.

 See your school's or college's policies on graduation procedures for information on the impact of unmet financial obligations on clearance for graduation.